 This year, I did not use a specific theme like “summer” or “jungle”, which makes it much easier for shopping for decor!

 Help build awareness about all the fabulous areas we work on, so when parents and/or teachers enter our room they can see the skills we target.
 This social skills bulletin board is perfect for reviewing social skills and also showcasing skills we work on outside of articulation.
-If you love these visuals, you can download them for FREE by clicking the pink button below.
+If you love these visuals, you can download them for FREE by clicking the yellow button below.

 Click Here to Download